 This open-source version is based on LOTOS-EUROS v2.0 and contains all functionality described in the v2.0 Reference Guide.
 Additional functionality can be added in consultation with TNO.

-The first international user workshop on the open source version of LOTOS-EUROS will be held at TNO Utrecht on 18 January 2018.
+The first international user workshop on the open source version of LOTOS-EUROS was held at TNO Utrecht on 18 January 2018.

 For more information: contact firstname.lastname@example.org